t3kt/raytk/docs/_reference/operators/material/index.md

     status: beta
   - name: skyLightContrib
     status: beta
+    summary: A material element that acts as a basic pseudo directional light.
   - name: specularContrib
     status: beta
-    summary: Calculates specular light contribution for use in a material.
+    summary: A material element that provides specular light contribution.
   summary: 'Material operators that are used by renderers to determine the

     color of points on the surface of geometry.'